hamzamkhan/currency-exchange-discount-calculation/README.md

       `test.hamzamk@gmail.com` with credentials being set in `application.properties`
     - After the approval, only then the password can be reset

+- **API Request Constraints**
+    - There are following constraints for the request to be made for `/api/calculate`:
+    - If `totalAmount` is not present in the request, then items in the list should have ids present in db so that the total amount is calculated based on their respective prices
+    - `customerTenure` and `role` should be provided together, if not then `userEmail` should be present (ones from the db)

 - **APIs Description**